 - 15.1.
-Site Managers/Caretakers are responsible for the security of the school site in and out of school hours.
-They are responsible for visual inspections of the site, and for the intruder and fire alarm systems. - 15.2.
+Site Managers/Caretakers are responsible for the security of the Academy Site in and out of opening hours.
+They are responsible for visual inspections of the Academy Site, and for the intruder and Fire Alarm Systems. - 15.2.
 All visitors must report to reception and be given a visitors badge before entering the main academy site.
 Contractors may wear a branded jacket to identify them. - 15.3.
 Any intruders should be reported to the Site Manager/Senior Management Team immediately. - 15.4.
-All contractors and drivers must use a banksman when using and/or manoeuvring large vehicles within the academy site.
-Large vehicles must keep their hazard lights on at all times when on the academy site.
+All contractors and drivers must use a banksman when using and/or manoeuvring large vehicles within the Academy site.
+Large vehicles must keep their hazard lights on at all times when on the Academy site.